gcharest/gluko/scripts/script-port-checklist.md

 ## Quality gates & PR checklist (what I'll validate)
 - Unit tests: expect all tests in test to pass (or at least fail only for issues unrelated to refactor).
-- Lint/typecheck: run ESLint / tsc if configured for scripts-esm.
+- Lint/typecheck: run ESLint / tsc if configured for scripts.
 If errors appear, fix small issues directly in modules.
 - Keep diffs small and modular: one commit per extracted module is ideal (easier review).

 ## Suggested commit plan (small steps for easier review)
-1. Create `scripts-esm/lib/utils.js` and move utils; add tests imports update where trivial.
+1. Create `scripts/lib/utils.js` and move utils; add tests imports update where trivial.
-2. Create `scripts-esm/lib/csv.js` and move csv helpers.
+2. Create `scripts/lib/csv.js` and move csv helpers.
-3. Create `scripts-esm/lib/compute.js`.
+3. Create `scripts/lib/compute.js`.
-4. Create `scripts-esm/lib/loaders.js`.
+4. Create `scripts/lib/loaders.js`.
-5. Create `scripts-esm/lib/appliers.js`.
+5. Create `scripts/lib/appliers.js`.
-6. Create `scripts-esm/lib/writers.js`.
+6. Create `scripts/lib/writers.js`.
 7. Update entrypoint `cnf-fcen-etl.js` to import & re-export; run tests & fix issues.
 8. Update tests to import directly from `lib/` modules (one test-folder at a time) and remove re-exports where no longer needed.
 9. Add README and optional additional small tests for the new modules.